 We want to make the application process as accessible as possible.
 We welcome applications from all levels of experience in any medium.

 We are particularly interested in hearing from young people who are underrepresented in current arts and culture.
 This includes, but is not limited to, young artists of colour, disabled young artists, LGBTQIA+ and non-binary young people, and young people who consider themselves to be working-class.

-A fee of £35 is payable which includes the costs of all activities, materials and trips.
+A fee of £35 is payable on acceptance which includes the costs of all activities, materials and trips.
 Free places are available to applicants eligible for free school meals.

 If you have any questions about your application, please get in touch with Kate on 01686 625041 or email email@example.com